bcgov/land-designations-indicator/README.md

 ### Data

 The inputs required to run this analysis can be obtained by downloading the data from the [most recent release](https://github.com/bcgov/land-designations-indicator/releases).
-They are:
+They are released under the [Open Government License - British Columbia](http://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61):

 -   `designatedlands.gpkg` - the land designations layer
--   `lands_bec.gpkg` - the land designations layer intersected with BEC (using the `overlay` command in the conservationlands tool)
+-   `lands_bec.gpkg` - the land designations layer intersected with BEC.
--   `lands_eco.gpkg`- the land designations layer intersected with ecosections (using the `overlay` command in the conservationlands tool)
+-   `lands_eco.gpkg`- the land designations layer intersected with ecosections.

 Place these in the `data` folder of this repository.
 You will also require `BEC_BIOGEOCLIMATIC_POLY.gdb` from [here](https://catalogue.data.gov.bc.ca/dataset/biogeoclimatic-ecosystem-classification-bec-map) and `ERC_ECOSECTIONS_SP.gdb` from [here](https://catalogue.data.gov.bc.ca/dataset/ecosections-ecoregion-ecosystem-classification-of-british-columbia)